FirePing32/bard2pdf/README.md

 ## Feedback and Contributions

-If you encounter any issues while using Bard2PDF or have suggestions for improvements, please feel free to [open an issue](https://github.com/FirePing32/Bard2PDF/issues) on GitHub.
+If you encounter any issues while using Bard2PDF or have suggestions for improvements, feel free to [open an issue](https://github.com/FirePing32/Bard2PDF/issues).
 Contributions, bug fixes, and feature enhancements are also welcome.

 ## License